ulflulfl/homeautomation/Wake_on_LAN.md

 * My Esprimo desktop PC takes much less than 1W in standby (20W in idle).
 * My older HP DL380p server takes around 20W even in standby (and around 200W in idle)!

-As both machines are only used rarely, I want to reduce permanent power consumption both for environental and cost saving reasons.
+As both machines are only used rarely, I want to reduce permanent power consumption both for environmental and cost saving reasons.
 Set the Esprimo to standby with <1W is ok, but even the standby consumption of the HP server of 20W is too high for the long run.
 I switch it off completely using a Tuya Mains Plug (with < 1W) when not in use.

 The cost for 1W each year in Nürnberg: 1 W * 24 h * 365 days * 0,4 €/kWh => 3,5 €/year